 MG Motor India to export Hector to Nepal as part of South Asia expansion plans

-MG Motor India to export Hector to Nepal as part of South Asia expansion plans1 min read .
-Updated: 10 Dec 2021, 12:40 PM IST
+MG Motor India to export Hector to Nepal as part of South Asia expansion plans

 MG Motor India is all set to expand to other South Asian countries.
 It going to launch MG Hector SUV in Nepal soon.